Castermeek/azure-docs-powershell/docs-conceptual/azurermps-6.13.0/install-azurerm-ps.md

 > [!IMPORTANT]
 > The module described in this document, AzureRM, uses .NET Framework.
 This makes it incompatible
-> with PowerShell 6.0, which uses .NET Core.
-If you are using PowerShell 6.0, follow the
+> with PowerShell 6.0 and 7.0, which uses .NET Core.
+If you are using PowerShell 6.0 or 7.0, follow the
 > [installation instructions for macOS and Linux](install-azurermps-maclinux.md).

 ## Install the Azure PowerShell module